SoftHu/tos_avg/En/QuestTalkObjectiveNode_1768086622206848.md

 My name is Fujiki, I'm an adventurer.
-I saw the lights were on in the farmhouse, so I thought I’d come over to ask for directions.]
+I saw the lights were on in the farmhouse, so I thought I'd come over to ask for directions.]
 1768096681759362 -->|What's up?|1768096699678344[<b>Speaker 👉 Fujiki:</b>

 My name is Fujiki, I'm an adventurer.
-I saw the lights were on in the farmhouse, so I thought I’d come over to ask for directions.]
+I saw the lights were on in the farmhouse, so I thought I'd come over to ask for directions.]
 1768096699678344 -->1768096733006473{ }
 1768096733006473 -->|Hi, My name is &lbrace;playername&rbrace;|1768096751167118[<b>Speaker 👉 Fujiki:</b>